Who We Are

 - Required to perform ongoing operational tasks in respective work area

 - Uses scientific thinking and decision making in daily work

 - Proven experience with relevant process, theory and equipment

 - Experience with process automation and functionality

 - Assist with review and approval of documentation including Batch Records and logbooks

-- Support the closure of manufacturing discrepancies and change requests
+- Support the closure of Manufacturing owned Quality Records (deviations, change requests)

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity, sexual orientation, national origin, disability status, protected veteran status, or any other characteristic protected by law.